• Skip to primary navigation

 Sprinkle gelatin onto ¼ cup cold water and let it sit for about 10 minutes until the water has been absorbed.

-Meanwhile blend mango and 2 Tbsp of honey until smooth (you can strain it if you want to ensure smoothness) and transfer to a small pot.
+Meanwhile blend mango and 2 tablespoon of honey until smooth (you can strain it if you want to ensure smoothness) and transfer to a small pot.
 Add the cream and cook over medium heat, stirring constantly, until it is steaming.
 Once steaming, turn off the heat.

 Pour hot off-the-boil water into the bloomed gelatin and stir to completely dissolve; pour this into the mango mixture and stir to mix well.